 Your complete guide to selling your Australian property.

 If you are in a position where you want to sell your Australian home or investment property, you have already been through the buying process.
 You might have been surprised by the complexity of the buying process.
-Selling your property may well surprise you in it's complexities.
+Selling your property may well surprise you in it's complexities too.

-Some people seem to think selling simply means asking your rental managment agent if they can sell it for you!
+Some people seem to think selling simply means asking your rental management agent if they can sell it for you